MuraliChowdhary/AlumniManagementSystem/README.md

-# AlumniManagementSystem
+# Alumni Management System
 The Alumni Management System is a web-based platform developed using PHP, JavaScript, HTML5, CSS, and MySQL database.
 It aims to provide an efficient way for educational institutions to maintain a database of their alumni.
 This real-time, field-based project facilitates communication, networking, and engagement between the institution and its alumni community.

+Table of Contents
 Features
+Tech Stack
+Installation and Setup
+Usage
+Screenshots
+Contributing
+License
+Acknowledgements
+Contact
+Features
 User Authentication: Secure login and registration for both alumni and administrators.
 Alumni Profiles: Alumni can create and update their profiles, including personal and professional information.
 Event Management: Administrators can create, edit, and delete events, allowing alumni to view and participate in various events.
-Job Postings: Alumni and administrators can post job opportunities and allow alumni to explore and apply for them.
+Job Postings: Alumni and administrators can post job opportunities, allowing alumni to explore and apply for them.
 Admin Dashboard: Admins have access to a dashboard for managing users, events, and other site content.
 Alumni Directory: A comprehensive directory of all registered alumni with the ability to connect and network.
 Responsive Design: The system is built using HTML5 and CSS to ensure a responsive user interface on various devices.
 Tech Stack
 Frontend: HTML5, CSS, JavaScript